EnricoMendez/lines_vineyard/README.md

 # lines_vineyard
 ROS package for research of crop row detection in vineyards.
-Worked in ROS Noetic
+Worked in ROS Noetic.

 ## Installation
+To follow this guide is ROS Noetic already installed.

 Go to the src directory in your ROS workspace.
 Change "catkin_ws" on the command to the name of your workspace.

 $ cd ~/catkin_ws/src